Rolling Forecasts: A Guide vs. Traditional Budgeting

 Even though the pandemic revealed the glaring weaknesses of annual planning, it’s important not to think about adopting a rolling forecast process as an either/or situation.
 Rolling forecasts and annual plans are better together because they provide a perfect balance between short-term flexibility and long-term goal setting.

 The annual plan remains the cornerstone of the budgeting process.
 It’s the guidepost for where you want the business to go.
-And CFOs must hold themselves (and their companies) accountable to those goals even as they do rolling forecasting.
+And modern CFOs must hold themselves (and their companies) accountable to those goals even as they do rolling forecasting.

 Together, they help you paint a better picture of the “why” behind your financial data instead of just reporting on the numbers.
-Without that complete picture of short-term accuracy and long-term strategic vision, you risk turning your budgeting process into the traditional kind of process that causes frustration for finance teams and department leaders alike.
+Without that complete picture of short-term accuracy and long-term strategic vision, you risk turning your strategic budgeting process into the traditional kind of process that causes frustration for finance teams and department leaders alike.

 How to Create a Rolling Forecast (Without Excel)